General Motors Europe: 1970–2008

 In 1986, GM officially inaugurated GM Europe, the same year as the last "true" Vauxhall – the Bedford CF panel van – ceased manufacture.
 In 1987, GM Europe sold the heavy trucks division of Bedford to AWD Ltd, the Bedford brand continued on light commercial vehicles until 1990 when it was dropped completely.
 The newly created AWD struggled as an independent business away from GM, and collapsed in 1992, bringing an end to the lineage of Bedford trucks and the Dunstable plant was later closed.

-In 1988, following the discontinuation of the Manta model (the Senator had become a Vauxhall in 1984, whilst the Monza coupe was killed off in 1987), the Opel brand was formally dropped in the UK market – whilst Vauxhall was discontinued in the Republic of Ireland in favour of Opel six years earlier.
+In 1988, following the discontinuation of the Manta model (the Senator had become a Vauxhall in 1984, while the Monza coupe was killed off in 1987), the Opel brand was formally dropped in the UK market – while Vauxhall was discontinued in Ireland in favour of Opel six years earlier.
 GM Europe announced in 1991 that the sixth generation Opel Kadett platform would adopt the Astra name (already used by Vauxhall) – ushering in a new policy of standardization of model names across both brands, further diluting Vauxhall's independence from Opel.
 In 2002, it was announced that the Vauxhall car production lines at Luton would close following the introduction of the third generation Vectra.

 Also in 1986, GM bought Lotus in England – the first fruit of the purchase being the special edition Lotus Omega/Carlton performance saloon.
 Seven years later, on August 27, 1993, GM sold the company for £30 million to owners of Bugatti.
 GM acquired a 50 percent stake in Saab of Sweden in 1989, taking full ownership in 2000.
 General Motors also developed a partnership with and acquired a stake in Fiat in 2000.
 GM divested its minority equity interests and dissolved the partnership in 2005, following a legal fight regarding the conditions of a put option afforded Fiat.

 Restructuring

-Following the 2008 global financial crisis, and GM's plunge towards bankruptcy, on May 30, 2009, it was announced that a deal had been reached to transfer New Opel (Opel plus Vauxhall, minus Saab) assets to a separate company, controlled by a trustee.
+Following the 2008 financial crisis, and GM's plunge towards bankruptcy, on May 30, 2009, it was announced that a deal had been reached to transfer New Opel (Opel plus Vauxhall, minus Saab) assets to a separate company, controlled by a trustee.

 The deal, underwritten by the German Government, was negotiated by German Chancellor Angela Merkel.
 GM was expected to keep a 35% minority stake in the new company, Opel staff 10%, with a plan which proposed to sell the majority of the business to one of two partners: